-We now have the necessary vocabulary and are ready to talk about the content and results of this article.
-We investigate graphs where each vertex/person has the same number of metamours.
+We have discussed the context and set-up the necessary vocabulary, so we are now ready to talk about the content and results of this article.
+We investigate graphs where each vertex has the same number of metamours.
 If this number is k, we say that the graph is k-metamour-regular.
-The leftmost graph of Figure 1.1 shows an example of a 2-metamour-regular graph with 6 persons.
+Reformulated, a k-metamour-regular graph is a graph whose distance-2 graph is k-regular.
+The leftmost connected component of the graph in Figure 1.1 shows an example of a 2-metamour-regular (sub)graph with six vertices.
 We ask: